Formality of Sphere Bundles: Preliminary

-Every simply-connected manifold has a Sullivan minimal model generated by a finite dimensional vector space $V^*$, and the degree of all elements in $V^*$ is at least 2 \cite{deli}.
-More generally, every connected CDGA has a Sullivan minimal model generated by $V^*$, and the degree of all elements in $V^*$ is at least 1 \cite{Halperin}.
-Sullivan minimal model is unique up to quasi-isomorphisms.
+Every simply-connected manifold has a minimal Sullivan model generated by a graded vector space $V^*$ of finite type, i.e. the subspace $V^k$ of degree $k$ is finite dimensional for all $k$.
+Moreover, the degrees of all elements in $V^*$ are at least 2 \cite{deli}.
+More generally, every connected CDGA has a minimal Sullivan model generated by $V^*$, and the degrees of all elements in $V^*$ are at least 1 \cite{Halperin}.
+The minimal Sullivan model is unique up to isomorphism.